vackosar/vackosar.github.io/_posts/2024-02-11-Bellman-Update-and-Synthetic-Data-in-Q-Transformer.md

 ## Q-Transformer Results

-Q-Transformer outperforms QT-OPT and Decision Transformer in a reinforcement learning task, where suboptimal data is available for offline training.
+Q-Transformer outperforms QT-OPT and Decision Transformer in a reinforcement learning task, where [suboptimal synthetic data](/ml/Synthetic-Data-for-LLM-Training) is available for offline training.
 QT-OPT, also performs TD-learning in contrast to Decision Transformer, which seems to be the biggest factor here for good performance with suboptimal data.

 {% include image.html alt="Performance on picking task q-transformer, qt-opt-cql, decision-transformer, aw-opt, iql, rt-1-bc.png" src="/images/performance-on-picking-task--q-transformer--qt-opt-cql--decision-transformer--aw-opt--iql--rt-1-bc.png" %}